ReformNZ/ReformNZ.github.io/README.md

 **Our Policies** <br>
 1. Repealing Part 9 of the Arms Amendment Regulations 2023
-2. Allocating $6 Billion dollars over 15 years to relace our two aging ANZAC class frigates with new Japanese Mogami-Class frigates
+2. Allocating $16 Billion dollars over 18 years to purchase three Japaense Modani-Class Frigates, 18 F-16 Fighter Jets and 2 OPVs
 3. Increasing GST on all confectionary products from 15% to 20%
 4. Deporting all visa overstayers after a 28 day appeal period
+5. Scrapping all government funding for Maori and LBGTQ communities and organizations.

 **Our Team** <br>
 ReformNZ is comprised of dedicated members that are determined to fix our country